 FCPA, MBA, BCA

-Darryl is an experienced executive in both Australia and New Zealand with a background in both private and public sectors, including the energy industry.
+Darryl is an experienced executive with a strong track record across Australia and New Zealand, spanning both the private and public sectors, including the energy industry.

 Jacqui Bridge